Albert-Gao/veasy/docs/binding.md

 That's pretty much all you need to know.

-But do you know that you can [manually setup everything in order to gain more control](/diy)?
+## What's next

-Or, you can:
+- Do you know that you can DIY all the procedures here [by manually setup everything in order to gain more control](/diy)?
-- Check the all the [rules](/rules) section
+- Or, you can check the all rules in the [rules](/rules) section